0xR5C/ctfwriteups/HackTheBox/secret/secret.md

 In an other terminal, I find the PID of the process and kill it:
 ![shell1](img/shell1.png)

-I can unpack the crash file created
+I can unpack the crash file created:

 ![unpack](img/unpack.png)

 Andn now I search for the flag in the `strings CoreDump`.